ShyamNS9/flask_freecodecamp/README.md

 # flask_freecodecamp

-This the project I have build to get the hand-on during learing flask.
-It's course from the youtube channel of freecodecamp.
+This the project I have build to get the hand-on during learning flask.
+It's course from the YouTube channel of freecodecamp.

 Link: https://youtu.be/Qr4QMBUPxWo